SAP-archive/docpad-skeleton-apidocs/README.md

 4. Open `http://localhost:9778/` to see the results.

-If you have already installed all npm packages and bower components, you can use `npm run local` to omit running the following commands: `npm install` and `bower install`.
+If you have already installed all npm packages and bower components, you can use `npm run local` instead of `npm start`.
+In this way you will omit running the following commands each time: `npm install` and `bower install`.

 ### Production